mashbash/Sinatra-app-creation-tips/README.md

 2. Post - when you want to create something

-..there are 2 other routes, puts and deletes but be sure to include rack middleware when you want to use these.
+..there are 2 other routes, puts and deletes but be sure to include Rack::MethodOverride into the middleware pipeline when you want to use these. (set :method_override, true)

 Plan
 - Think about what tables you might need, their relationships